 St. Francis is a somewhat small city located in the state of Wisconsin.
 With a population of 9,557 people and two constituent neighborhoods, St. Francis is the 90th largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Francis is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+St. Francis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. Francis is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in St. Francis who work in office and administrative support (20.63%), sales jobs (8.89%), and management occupations (7.41%).
+There are especially a lot of people living in St. Francis who work in office and administrative support (20.76%), management occupations (8.37%), and sales jobs (7.82%).

 Also of interest is that St. Francis has more people living here who work in computers and math than 95% of the places in the US.

+St. Francis is a very ethnically-diverse city.
 The people who call St. Francis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Francis residents report their race to be White, followed by Asian.
 St. Francis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.01% of the city’s residents.
-Important ancestries of people in St. Francis include Polish, Irish, English, and Italian.
+People of Hispanic or Latino origin account for 12.59% of the city’s residents.
+Important ancestries of people in St. Francis include Polish, Irish, Italian, and English.

 The most common language spoken in St. Francis is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Tagalog.